varagurupetichenchu/Job--Tracker/README.md

 ## Description

 The **Ultimate Pro Job Tracker** is a fully interactive frontend project built using **HTML, CSS, and JavaScript**.
-It helps users track their job applications efficiently, providing a visually appealing and professional interface.
+It helps users track their job applications efficiently with a professional, interactive interface.

-This project is ideal for showcasing frontend skills, including **DOM manipulation, event handling, localStorage, animations, and responsive design**.
+This project demonstrates frontend skills including **DOM manipulation, event handling, localStorage persistence, animations, and responsive design**.

 ---